notuntoward/obsidian-emacs-text-editor/README.md

 2. Conflicts with existing hotkeys.
 Solution: use additional plugin for custom bindings, for example https://github.com/tgrosinger/leader-hotkeys-obsidian
 3. Absent support of "kill-ring".
 Solution: use plugin https://github.com/Karakaz/obsidian-paste-from-history with `Alt + y` keybinding
 4. Absent support of scroll-up/scroll-down commands.
 [Solution is not found](https://github.com/Klojer/obsidian-emacs-text-editor/issues/1)
-5. Absent support of holding shortcuts.
-[Solution is not found](https://github.com/Klojer/obsidian-emacs-text-editor/issues/2)